maedeajilchi/maedeajilchi.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Hi guys!
+title: hello guys!
 published: true
 ---
-## this is my new website through github to learn more things.
+## this is my new website through github to learn more things I hope you like it.